Classical, a capella, instrumental, choral, rock... whatever your music style, Trinity has opportunities for all tastes in music.

 Trinity College Music Theatre Society – produces the annual College musical, drawing cast and crew from the College community, and developing the talents of budding musicians, costume designers, lighting and set designers and builders

-Productions of the College Musical, in semester two each year, are generally at the Union Theatre, and recent productions have won numerous Melbourne University theatre awards.
+The College puts on a Musical in semester two each year, and recent productions have won numerous Melbourne University theatre awards.

 Trinity Tiger Tones

 The Candystripes is the a capella vocal group for women at Trinity.
 The Group also performs at many College functions and events in the wider community, such as The Supper Club in Darlinghurst to raise money for the Ovarian Cancer Research Foundation.
+Each year, the Candystripes perform a showcase at the College.
 Looking for more information?
 Check out the Candystripes on Facebook or take a look at some of their performances.

 Performing during Formal Hall